Crates.io | bevy_defer |

 wake and resume the corresponding task.

 Communicating from async to sync require more thought.
-This usually means mutating the world in an async function, then a system can listen for that particular change in sync code.
+This usually means mutating the world or sending an event in an async function, then a system can listen for that particular change in sync code.

 async {